 The practice had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children.
-Staff felt confident to report concerns and had access to information to assist them to do so.
+Staff undertook training in safeguarding matters and felt confident to report concerns and had access to information to assist them to do so.
 The practice had an appointed safeguarding lead to oversee these procedures.